If you wish to speak to a representative about your IAG shareholding:

 If you are unsure as to whether you fall within an exemption code, the exemption code number which is relevant to you or whether you require a TFN or ABN, you should contact the Australian Taxation Office on 1300 720 092.

 When will the next IAG annual general meeting (AGM) be held?

 Details of all upcoming shareholder events can be found in the key dates section of our website.
-Shareholders receive a notice of meeting prior to the AGM.
+Shareholders receive information about the meeting prior to the AGM.

 Where can I get a copy of the annual review or annual report?